Statue of Freedom: Restoration

+Use of Freedoms image

 The well-known Statue of Freedom has appeared on several official designs, akin to the Statue of Liberty.
 The head of the statue is depicted on a postage stamp (1923, USA Scott No. 573), which was re-issued in 2006.
 The entire statue is depicted on a stamp commemorating the 150th anniversary of Washington, D.C.
 (1950, USA Scott No. 989).

 Two 1989 United States Congress Bicentennial commemorative coins feature the Statue, the half-dollar and the silver dollar.

 It can also be found on the obverse of the Medal of Freedom (1945) and the reverse of the Iraq Campaign Medal, awarded to members of the U.S. military deployed to Iraq during the Iraq War.
 The Secretary of Defense Medal for the Global War on Terrorism also depicts the statue on the obverse of the medal.